halcy/Mastodon.py/docs/index.rst

 data from them, you might not get all the data at once - instead, you might only get the first few results.

-All endpoints that are paginated have four parameters: since_id, max_id, min_id and limit. since_id allows you to specify the smallest id you want in the returned data, but you will still always get the newest data, so if there are too many statuses between the newest one and since_id, some will not be returned. min_id, on the other hand, gives you statuses with that minimum id and newer, starting at the given id. max_id, similarly, allows you to specify the largest id you want.
-By specifying either min_id or max_id (generally, only one, not both) of them you can go through pages forwards and backwards.
+All endpoints that are paginated have four parameters: `since_id`, `max_id`, `min_id` and `limit`. `since_id` allows you to specify the smallest id you want in the returned data, but you will still always get the newest data, so if there are too many statuses between the newest one and `since_id`, some will not be returned. `min_id`, on the other hand, gives you statuses with that minimum id and newer, starting at the given id. `max_id`, similarly, allows you to specify the largest id you want.
+By specifying either min_id or `max_id` (generally, only one, not both, though specifying both is supported starting with Mastodon version 3.3.0) of them you can go through pages forwards and backwards.

+On Mastodon mainline, you can, pass datetime objects as IDs, since the IDs used are Snowflake IDs and dates can be approximately converted to those.
+This is guaranteed to work on mainline Mastodon servers and very likely to work on all forks, but will **not** work on other servers implementing the API, like Pleroma, Misskey or Gotosocial.
+You should not use this if you want your application to be universally compatible.

-limit allows you to specify how many results you would like returned.
+`limit` allows you to specify how many results you would like returned.
 Note that an instance may choose to return less results than you requested - by default, Mastodon will return no more than 40 statues and no more than 80 accounts no matter how high you set the limit.